rubyu/react-anki-word-reordering/README.md

 ## How to introduce
 1. download main.f7fb95f5.js from [here](https://github.com/rubyu/react-anki-word-reordering/releases/tag/1.0)
-2. place the file downloaded in step 1 in an appropriate path under Anki's collection.media folder 3.
+2. place the file, downloaded in step 1, wherever under Anki's collection.media folder
 3. create a new note type with an appropriate name and set the card template as follows

 ### Front